Global Evangelism -- Strategy and methodology

 Afterword

-Tactics and strategy are two concepts often used in various fields such as business, sports, and making disciples of Jesus Christ.
+Tactics and strategy are two concepts often used in business, sports, and even gospel outreach.
 While the two concepts are related and interconnected, they serve different purposes and operate at different levels of planning.
 Here's how they differ:

 Scope and Perspective:

 Tactics: Tactics, on the other hand, are more focused on the specific actions taken to achieve shorter-term goals within the framework of the larger strategy.
-They involve the methods and maneuvers employed to execute the broader strategic plan effectively.
+They involve the methods and maneuvers employed to execute a streategy.

 Timeframe:

-Strategy: Strategy operates over a long-term horizon, often spanning months, years, or even decades.
-It involves setting the course of action for the future and adapting to changes in the environment over time.
+Strategy: Strategy operates over a long-term that stretches out for months, years, or even decades.
+It involves setting the course of action for the future and adapting to changes over time.

 Tactics: Tactics operate within a shorter timeframe, usually in the context of executing a strategy or responding to immediate circumstances.
-They deal with the day-to-day decisions and actions required to implement the strategy effectively.
+Tactics deal with the day-to-day decisions and actions required to implement a strategy.

 Flexibility and Adaptability:

-Strategy: Strategies are relatively stable and less prone to frequent changes.
+Strategy: Strategies are relatively stable and less prone to change.
 They provide a framework for decision-making and guide resource allocation over the long term.
-However, strategies may need adjustments in response to significant shifts in the environment or changes in objectives.
+Of course, strategies may need adjustments in response to significant shifts in the environment or changes in objectives.

-Tactics: Tactics are more flexible and adaptable.
+Tactics: Tactics are quite flexible and adaptable.
 They can be adjusted quickly to respond to evolving situations or unexpected developments while still aligning with the overarching strategy.

 Level of Detail:

 Strategy: Strategies are typically broader and less detailed.
-They focus on setting objectives, allocating resources, and defining overall approaches rather than specific actions or maneuvers.
+They focus on setting objectives, allocating resources, and defining overall approaches rather than specific actions.

-Tactics: Tactics are more detailed and specific.
-They involve the practical implementation of the strategy and include specific steps, maneuvers, or techniques tailored to achieve immediate objectives.
+Tactics: Tactics are detailed and specific.
+They involve the practical implementation of the strategy.
+They may include specific steps, maneuvers, or techniques tailored to achieve immediate objectives.

 Outcome Orientation:

-Strategy: Strategies are outcome-oriented and are evaluated based on their success in achieving long-term goals and objectives.
-They provide a framework for assessing the overall effectiveness and performance of an organization or initiative.
+Strategy: Strategies are outcome-oriented and are evaluated based on how well they help achieve long-term goals and objectives.
+They provide a framework for assessing the overall performance of an organization or initiative.

 Tactics: Tactics are also outcome-oriented but at a more immediate level.
-They are evaluated based on their contribution to achieving short-term milestones or objectives within the larger strategic framework.
+They are evaluated based on how well they contribute to achieving short-term milestones or objectives within the larger strategic framework.

-In summary, strategy sets the overall direction and long-term goals, while tactics involve the specific actions and maneuvers taken to achieve shorter-term objectives within that framework.
-Strategy provides the big picture, while tactics focus on the details of implementation.
-Both are essential components of effective planning and execution in various contexts.
+In summary, strategy sets the overall direction and long-term goals.
+Tactdics involve the specific actions and maneuvers taken to achieve shorter-term objectives within that framework.
+Strategy provides the big picture.
+Tactics focus on the details of implementation.
+Both are essential components of effective planning and execution.